Shrey0561/The-Exit-Equation-HR-Attrition-Analysis-Excel-Dashboard-/README.md

 ## What This Project Demonstrates
  - Ability to translate HR data into actionable business insights
- - Experience building clear, functional dashboards in **Excel**
+ - Experience combining descriptive dashboards with predictive analytics
- - Understanding of attrition metrics and their business impact
+ - Understanding attrition metrics and predictive modeling workflow
- - Exposure to the full analysis cycle - from data cleaning to stakeholder-ready presentation
+ - Exposure to full analysis cycle: data cleaning → visualization → predictive modeling → insights

 ## Let's Connect
 I'm building my career in data and HR analytics with a focus on understanding workplace dynamics through HR data.
 Feel free to reach out via: